 If you ever looked at your employer-provided ERISA group disability insurance policy, you may go cross-eyed trying to read the blocks and blocks of little words that blur together.
 Unfortunately, if you ever find yourself with a debilitating condition preventing you from working, those blurry blocks of words become extremely important.
+We can assist you with preparing your application for ERISA disability benefits.

 The crucial determination in whether you qualify for benefits is whether you are “disabled” as defined in your policy.
 Not all ERISA disability insurance policies define “disability” the same way.
 Policies vary and the term can be defined in several provisions in the policy.
 Your policy could contain some or all of the following provisions: